ihoudjedje/uvsq-students-bot/README.md

 Click the Verify and Save.
 If you get a red icon with x at the Callback URL, it means the URL is not validated- so re-run ngrok and reset the webhook url.
 Otherwise, you are ready to go on.
 ## Running the App
-As mentioned before, the project has been built in two versions : API.ai version & ChatFuel version.
+The project has been built in two versions : API.ai version & ChatFuel version.
 ### 1st version : API.ai
 API.ai allows developers to integrate your app with the AI system with speech-to-text and natural language processing.
 Let’s get started by [sigining up](https://api.ai/).